Old Man of the Sea: Homer

-In book 4 of Homer's Odyssey, Menelaus recounts to Telemachus his journey home, and how he is obliged to seek the advice of the Old Man of the Sea.
+In Book Four of Homer's Odyssey, the Old Man of the Sea is identified as the sea-god Proteus, father of Eidotheë.
+Menelaus recounts to Telemachus his journey home, and how he is obliged to seek the advice of the Old Man.
 The Old Man will answer truthfully any questions put to him when captured.
 Capturing him, however, entails holding on to him as he changes bewilderingly from one form to another in his attempts to break free from his interrogator.
 The dogged Menelaus succeeds in hanging on to the slippery god throughout all his transformations and, in the course of the following interrogation, is able to obtain an answer to his question as to whether Telemachus's father Odysseus is still alive.